Uniswap/v3-staker/docs/Design.md

 **Interactions**

--`msg.sender` to withdraw all of their reward balance in a specific token to a specified `to` address.
+- `msg.sender` to withdraw all of their reward balance in a specific token to a specified `to` address.

 - emit RewardClaimed(to, reward)